veekaybee/viberary/src/api/templates/readme.md

 send John Warner, an extremely well-read novelist, a list of the last five books they've read and he recommends their next read based on their reading preferences.
 He is rarely wrong.

+Finally, Goodreads native recommendations, even though I am an extremely active site user, are not great.
+[They have no incentive to make them good](https://countercraft.substack.com/p/goodreads-has-no-incentive-to-be) because they were purchased by Amazon to stifle competition, which is unfortunate since I generally love the site.

 Given the recent rise in interest of semantic search based by vector databases, as well as [the paper I just finished on embeddings](http://vickiboykis.com/what_are_embeddings/), I thought it would interesting if I could create a book recommendation engine.
 This idea eventually evolved into the thinking that, given my project constraints and preferences, what I had was really a semantic search problem aimed specifically at surfacing books.

 # Architecting Semantic Search

-There are several key stages to in building semantic search:
+There are several stages to in building semantic search:

 <img src="static/assets/img/modelsteps.png" alt="drawing" width="600"/>